On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Early neonatal mortality rate (up to 7 days of life)

-Proportion (%) of early neonatal deaths per 1,000 live births
+Share (%) of cases of early neonatal mortality per 1,000 live births

 Quarterly